yoshtec/snapbtrex/README.md

   snapbtr ALL=(root:nobody) NOPASSWD:NOEXEC: /bin/ln -sfn /path/to/backups/* /path/to/current/current-link
 ```

-If you need remote pruning then add this:
+If you need remote pruning then add this (you can also add the path for more secure setup):
 ```
-  snapbtr ALL=(root:nobody) NOPASSWD:NOEXEC: /bin/btrfs receive*
+  snapbtr ALL=(root:nobody) NOPASSWD:NOEXEC: /bin/btrfs subvolume delete*
 ```

 Hint: on some Linux flavors you might find the btrfs tools in `/bin/btrfs` opposed to `/sbin/btrfs`, the sudoers files have to reflect that.